lionelmennig/dynamic-stack-card-swiper/README.md

 | swipeDown  | Swipes the card to the down side and removes it from the stack.            |
 | addCardOnTop    | Adds a new card to the top of the stack. |
 | animateTo    | Animates the current offset of the card on top to the required Offset in a given duration. |

+You can also use it to access the current stack, aiming to check any item, or even to add new ones (without any animation, though!).

 <hr/>
 Made with ❤ by Lionel Mennig (<a href="https://l10.be">L10.be</a>) based on work kindly provided by the Flutter team at <a href="https://appinio.app">Appinio GmbH</a>